ask-lang/ask-old/README.md

 Although AS is a new language that uses TS syntax, there are a wide range of developers who use TS as a development language, so the cost of learning AS for these developers is very low.
 Therefore, we think the Ask! project has a very good application development prospect.
 Compared with Rust-based ink!, we believe that AS-based Ask! can effectively lower the threshold for contract developers and enrich the contract development ecosystem.

-Current proposal for this repo is [Patract's proposal for Ask! v0.2](https://kusama.polkassembly.io/treasury/81)
+Current proposal for this repo is [Patract's proposal for Ask! v0.2](https://kusama.polkassembly.io/treasury/81), and the report is [Post #639](https://kusama.polkassembly.io/post/639)

 ## Design